testcontainers/testcontainers-python/index.rst

 Development and Contributing
 ----------------------------

-We recommend you use a `virtual environment <https://virtualenv.pypa.io/en/stable/>`_ for development (:code:`python>=3.7` is required).
-After setting up your virtual environment, you can install all dependencies and test the installation by running the following snippet.
+We recommend you use a `Poetry <https://python-poetry.org/docs/>`_ for development.
+After having installed `poetry`, you can run the following snippet to set up your local dev environment.

 .. code-block:: bash

-    poetry install --all-extras
-    make <your-module>/tests
+    make install

 Package Structure
 ^^^^^^^^^^^^^^^^^

 Testcontainers is a collection of `implicit namespace packages <https://peps.python.org/pep-0420/>`__ to decouple the development of different extensions, e.g., :code:`testcontainers-mysql` and :code:`testcontainers-postgres` for MySQL and PostgreSQL database containers, respectively.

-The folder structure is as follows.
+The folder structure is as follows:

 .. code-block:: bash